2020 United States presidential election in Michigan

 With Ohio, Florida, and Iowa backing the losing candidate for the first time since 1960, 1992, and 2000 respectively, this election established Michigan, Wisconsin, and Pennsylvania as the states with the longest bellwether streak still in effect today.
 The last time any of them voted against the winning candidate was 2004, when all three voted for losing Democrat John Kerry.

-Michigan's overall vote in for this election was 1.6% more Republican than the nation-at-large.
+Michigan's overall vote in for this election was 1.7% more Republican than the nation-at-large.

 Primary elections

-The primary elections were on March 10, 2020.
+The primary elections were held on March 10, 2020.

 Republican primary

 Democratic primary

 Bernie Sanders and former Vice President Joe Biden were the two major declared Democratic candidates.